demjhonsilver/mirax-player/README.md

   - The embed feature has been removed and transferred to another package named `Embedrax`.
    [Embedrax - embed videos](https://github.com/demjhonsilver/embedrax)

+Minor Changes:
+  v7.1.0
+  - Remap the spacebar to function as the play button.

 Patch Changes:
   v7.0.1